 - 1. Act at all times in the School's best interests; - 2.
 Treat School staff, students and visitors with courtesy and respect at all times; - 3.
-Comply fully with School policies, procedures and administrative processes relevant to the role; - 4.
+Comply fully with School policies, procedures and administrative processes relevant to the role, including when acting as Principal Investigator, accepting academic, managerial, financing and ethical responsibility for a project - 4.
 Uphold and support the School's values (as set out in the School Strategy); - 5.
-Act as ambassadors for the School when hosting visitors or attending external events;
+Act as ambassadors for the School when hosting visitors or attending external events.